Add To Favorites

 Stop using the same old lines!
 Mix up your lines with these texture techniques used by the master, Leonardo Da Vinci.

 Texture is an element of art that describes the physical surface quality of an object.
-We can feel textures by touching an object.
+Textures can be felt by touching an object.
 Artists can visually portray textures using lines to imply the way something feels in real life—hairy, rough, sharp, silky, etc.

 There are several ways to use lines to show textures.
 Use the broad side of the drawing tool to make shaded areas of light and dark.
 This can be used to make a smooth texture.
 Hatching is drawing evenly spaced lines in the same direction.
 Cross-hatching is a technique that crosses lines in the opposite direction of the hatched lines.
 Stippling uses dots instead of lines.
-What textures can you show with each of these techniques?
+Invite students to experiment to discover what textures can they can show with each of these techniques.

-On black construction paper, draw lines with Crayola Color Sticks to create different textures.
+Using black construction paper, students draw lines with Crayola Color Sticks to create different textures.
 Experiment with every side, point, and angle of the Color Sticks!
 Try shading, hatching, cross-hatching, and stippling.
-Use a different color for each technique to make your lines stand out!
-What interesting compositions can you make with these techniques?
+Use a different color for each technique to make lines stand out!
+What interesting compositions can be made with these techniques?

 Add To Favorites